 Interesting fact

 Did you know?
-NASA was one of the first major organizations to adopt remote work.
-During the energy crisis of the 1970s, its employees worked from home to reduce transportation costs.
+NASA was one of the first major organizations to experiment with remote work.
+During the energy crisis of the 1970s, some employees worked from home to reduce transportation costs and energy consumption.

 Conclusion